BradleyCodeU/bradleycodeu.github.io/_apcsp/py/109PyHogwartsHouse.md

 Create a function called validateNumber, that requires one argument: userInput.
 It *returns* True or False if userInput is 1-10.
 - Convert userInput from string to float
-- If userInput is between 1 and 10 then return True
+- If userInput is less than 1 return False
-- If userInput is less than 1 or greater than 10 return False
+- If userInput is greater than 10 return False
+- If userInput is between 1 & 10 then return True

 Create a function called getHouse that requires two arguments: bravery and teamwork.
 It *returns* a string.
 - Convert bravery from string to float